jojoelfe/deco_lace_template_matching_manuscript/manuscript_filtered.md

     · ![GitHub icon](images/github.svg){.inline_icon width="16" height="16"}
     [nikogrigorieff](https://github.com/nikogrigorieff)`<br>`{=html}
     `<small>`{=html}
-    RNA Therapeutic Institute, UMass Chan Medical School; HHMI `</small>`{=html}
+    RNA Therapeutics Institute, University of Massachusetts Chan Medical School, Worcester, MA, USA; Howard Hughes Medical Institute, Ashburn, VA, USA
+    `</small>`{=html}

 ## Abstract {#abstract .page_break_before}

-Localization of biomolecules inside a cell is an important goal of biological imaging.
+A major goal of biological imaging is localization of biomolecules inside a cell.
 Fluorescence microscopy can localize biomolecules inside whole cells and tissues, but its ability to count biomolecules and accuracy of the spatial coordinates is limited by the wavelength of visible light.
 Cryo-electron microscopy (cryo-EM) provides highly accurate position and orientation information of biomolecules but is often confined to small fields of view inside a cell, limiting biological context.
-In this study we use a new data-acquisition scheme called "Defocus-Corrected Large-Area cryo-EM" (DeCo-LACE) to collect high-resolution cryo-EM data over entire sections (100 -- 200 nm thick lamellae) of neutrophil-like mouse cells, representing 1-2% of the total cellular volume.
+In this study we use a new data-acquisition scheme called "Defocus-Corrected Large-Area cryo-EM" (DeCo-LACE) to collect high-resolution images of entire sections (100 -- 200 nm thick lamellae) of neutrophil-like mouse cells, representing 1-2% of the total cellular volume.
 We use 2D template matching (2DTM) to determine localization and orientation of the large ribosomal subunit in these sections.
-These data provide "maps" of translational activity across sections of mammalian cells.
-This new high-throughput cryo-EM data collection approach together with 2DTM will advance visual proteomics and complement other single-cell "omics" techniques, such as flow-cytometry and single-cell sequencing.
+These data provide "maps" of ribosomes across entire sections of mammalian cells.
+This high-throughput cryo-EM data collection approach together with 2DTM will advance visual proteomics and provide biological insight that cannot be obtained by other methods.

 ## Introduction